Benefits of High Intensity Interval Training:

 Life gets easier and fitness levels improve!

 Who doesn’t want that?
-As my class comes into a HIIT workout, I like to tell them everything that used to be hard will no longer be hard after class.
+Going into a HIIT workout, you’ll find everything that used to be hard will no longer be hard after class.
 In all seriousness, it’s true.
 When you push yourself more, the things that used to be hard get easier.
 In order for our aerobic systems to get stronger, we work our anaerobic system.
 On the flip side, our aerobic systems become more efficient with aerobic training.
-If you are always doing the same distance and or intensity, it never gets easier.
+If you are always doing the same distance or intensity, it never gets easier.
 In order for the hard things to get easier, they need to get harder.
 A great way to learn this is to incorporate longer walks or runs once or twice a week into your routine, making your shorter runs feel easier.
 You should do the same with interval training.
 When you increase your speed for a short amount of time, your normal speed feels easier.

 Our hearts are muscles, just like our biceps.
 If we want stronger biceps, we lift weights.
 Interval training is like lifting weight for our hearts.
 We stress the muscle, and it gets stronger.
 In order to stress the heart, we have to increase our intensity until we are out of breath, we’re not able to talk comfortably, and our legs burn.
 We are actually more likely to survive a heart attack if we do interval training.
 I can’t tell you how many times I have had someone concerned about getting their heart rate getting too high.
 We stress the heart with interval training, but our heart also learns to recover from stressful levels.
 You should probably be more concerned about not getting your heart rate high than about getting it too high